aws-samples/config-resource-compliance-dashboard/README.md

 Remain logged into the AWS Management Console for your **Log Archive account**.

-1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
+1. Deploy the QuickSight dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
    - Navigate to the AWS Management Console and open AWS CloudShell.
 Ensure to be in the correct region.
    - The tool requires Python 3.
    - Install the latest pip package: